heizpilz/dv-improved-mousemode/README.md

 ~~If you just use mousemode for the quick look at held items, this mode is for you.~~ ~~Additionally you can still toggle on the driving-UI permanently via its keyboard shortcut (default `F4`).~~

-_This functionality is in vanilla from Build 98 onwards, this part of the mod deactives itself on those builds_
+_This functionality is in vanilla from Build 98 onwards_

 ### Centering Mouse when entering Mousemode